equinor/ml-pitfalls/notebooks/README.md

 ## TODO

+- Imputing missing data: what difference does it make?
+(Drop rows vs replace with mean vs regression.)
 - Scaling before splitting: another source of leakage.
 (Or, for example, doing CV on already-scaled data.)
 - Standardize or normalize?
 - Polynomial expansion before or after standardization?
 [See this notebook.](https://gist.github.com/kwinkunks/0243eef4bae18b24b9d46ebbdd7fc4f9#file-feature_transformation_order_for_regression-ipynb)